-Sickle cell disease affects more than 80,000 people in the U.S. Sickle cell patients can require frequent blood transfusions throughout their lives.
+Sickle cell disease affects more than 80,000 people in the U.S. These patients can require frequent blood transfusions throughout their lives.

-- Type O-negative blood (red cells) can be transfused to patients of all blood types.
+Type O- blood (red cells) can be transfused to patients of all blood types.
 It is always in great demand and often in short supply.

-- Type AB-positive plasma can be transfused to patients of all other blood types.
-AB plasma is also usually in short supply.
+Type AB plasma can be transfused to patients of all other blood types.
+AB plasma also is usually in short supply.